 They may be part of a two-person team using a specially designed ambulance with a tail-lift for wheelchairs, carrying several people on each journey.
 Alternatively, they might work on their own, driving a standard car to transport one or two able-bodied people at a time.

-As well as driving they also lift and move some patients in and out of the vehicle.
-They make sure that the patients they are transporting are safe and comfortable during the journey and that they arrive on time for their appointment.
+As well as driving, they also lift and move patients in and out of the vehicle, making sure they are safe and comfortable during the journey and arrive on time for their appointment.

-An ambulance care assistant is also trained in resuscitation in case a patient is taken ill while in their care.
+An ambulance care assistant is also trained in resuscitation in case a patient is taken ill whilst in their care.

 Other duties include making sure that the vehicle is clean and tidy and keeping an accurate record of journeys undertaken.